Skip to Content

 First, be aware there are certainly a wide variety of hotels in Tbilisi such as the Marriott, Radisson Blu, Holiday Inn, Rooms Hotel Tbilisi, Betsy’s Hotel, and others.

 You’ll want to decide what kind of experience you’re looking for.
 Do you want a traditional hotel, a B&B with an amazing Georgian breakfast, or maybe like we did, your own apartment through Airbnb.
+Staying in the city center is highly convenient for easy access to Tbilisi’s main attractions and landmarks.

 I can’t say enough good things about our experience with Airbnb in Georgia.
 We booked one in Tbilisi and in the west in Batumi when we were there, and had excellent accommodations and hosts.